lamhq/tech-notes/software-engineering/software-architecture/microservices/5-comm-implementation/3-serialization.md

 ### Semantic breakages

-A semantic breakage refers to a situation in which the structure of the microservices endpoint remains the same but the behavior changes in such a way as to break consumers’ expectations.
+A semantic breakage refers to a situation in which the structure of the microservices endpoint remains the same but the behavior changes in such a way as to break consumers' expectations.

 > In the previous version of the "calculate" method, it added two provided integers and returned the result.
 However, in the new version, the method has been changed to multiply the integers and return the result.
 >